TMJ & Sleep Therapy Centre

 Request an Appointment Click to Call

-Woman holding her cheek due to pain
+Woman holding her cheek due to ear and jaw pain

 Multiple conditions, like TMJ, an ear infection, or stress, can cause jaw pain by your ear.
 While the pain can often resolve on its own, there are certain things you can do to alleviate the pain.
 Additionally, you should know when the pain is severe enough to see your doctor or dentist.